amarantha-k/cbas/_drafts/3_query.md

     	"uid": 2
     } ]

-As we can see from the above query result, each group in the example query's output has an associated group variable value called `msgs` that appears in the `SELECT *`'s result.
+As you can see from the above query result, each group in the example query's output has an associated group variable value called `msgs` that appears in the `SELECT *`'s result.
 This variable contains a collection of records associated with the group; each of the group's `message` values appears in the `msg` field of the records in the `msgs` collection.

 The group variable in SQL++ makes more complex, composable, nested subqueries over a group possible, which is important given the more complex data model of SQL++ (relative to SQL).
-As a simple example of this, as we really just want the messages associated with each user, we might wish to avoid the "extra wrapping" of each message as the `msg` field of a record.
+As a simple example of this, as you really just want the messages associated with each user, you may wish to avoid the "extra wrapping" of each message as the `msg` field of a record.
 (That wrapping is useful in more complex cases, but is essentially just in the way here.)
-We can use a subquery in the `SELECT` clause to tunnel through the extra nesting and produce the desired result.
+You can use a subquery in the `SELECT` clause to tunnel through the extra nesting and produce the desired result.

 ##### Example